The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 CALL DBMS_STATS.GATHER_TABLE_STATS('test', 't_part', granularity=>'APPROX_GLOBAL AND PARTITION');

-For more information about statistics collection and update strategies for partitioned tables, and detailed examples, see Strategies for collecting and updating statistics for partitioned tables.
+For more information about the collection and update strategies for partitioned tables, see Collection and update strategies for partitioned tables.

 Statistics collection at the schema (database) level

-In addition to manually collecting statistics for individual tables, OceanBase Database provides the DBMS_STATS package for collecting statistics for all tables under a user.
+In addition to manually collecting statistics for individual tables, OceanBase Database provides the DBMS_STATS package to collect statistics for all tables in a user schema.

 Note

-This feature is supported only in OceanBase Database V4.x in dual mode and OceanBase Database V3.2.x in Oracle-compatible mode.
+This feature is supported only in OceanBase Database V4.x in dual mode and OceanBase Database V3.2.x in Oracle mode.

-Since collecting statistics for all tables under a user can be time-consuming, it is recommended to use this feature during off-peak hours.
+Because collecting statistics for all tables in a user schema is time-consuming, we recommend that you use this feature during off-peak hours.

-If all tables under the user are small tables (with no more than 1 million rows), you can use the following commands to collect statistics for the test user.
+If all tables in the user schema are small tables (with a number of rows not exceeding 1 million), you can directly use the following statements to collect statistics for the test user schema.

 # Scenario where histograms are not collected